ACED @ UNM

 This opportunity is recommended for graduating Seniors or Graduate Students.
 Juniors and non-graduating Seniors are welcome to join.

 ACED was created to help UNM students gain quality, industry-level soft skills training and vital work skills that were not observed to be formally taught in the current UNM SoE curriculum.
 In New Mexico, the labor landscape for available graduate engineering positions is difficult due to various factors and is compounded by current global economic conditions.
 In order to remain competitive, it is critical that UNM Students obtain the real, functional, leadership and management skills that will set them apart from other institutions.
-Through the ACED workshops, students will receive introductions to actual training used in the fields of engineering industries.
+Through the ACED Project Management and Soft Skill courses, students will receive introductions to actual training used in the fields of engineering industries.
 Full versions of this training cost employers thousands of dollars per employee.

 To provide practical work experience to the students of the UNM Engineering Program through internships and co-ops with a variety of companies, with an emphasis on soft skills training through workshops and other initiatives.